Ankit298/Speaker-Diarization/README.md

 # Directories:

-# VAD
+## VAD

 Contains files used to run two VAD frameworks: webRTC VAD and Pyannote VAD.
 The audio processing pipeline for webRTC VAD is in webrtc_vad.py and the pipeline to implement the Pyannote VAD framework is in pyannote_vad.py.
+Both codes run the VAD on the recordings in the 'Test' folder by default.
+The directory can be changed by modifying the path in the main() function of the both codes.

-# VAD Helper Codes
+## VAD Helper Codes

 Contains complementary files for data pre-processing (extracting sequences of audio, resampling, creating annotation files etc).
 Details on each of these complementary files can be found in the comments of the respective files.
 Run them only if required.